hphelion/documentation/bindings.fog.connect.md

 ##Initial Connection## {#InitialConnection}

-To connect to the HP Cloud Service, follow these steps:
+To connect to the HP Helion Cloud Service, follow these steps:

 1. Enter IRB